MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-plugins/out-of-the-box-plugins.md

 * `HttpSkill`: To call APIs
 * `PlannerSkill`: To create and execute plans

-## Example of how a core skill is used in SK
+## Example of how a core plugin is used in Semantic Kernel

-When using a core skill, be sure to include a `using Microsoft.SemanticKernel.CoreSkills`:
+When using a core plugin, be sure to include a `using Microsoft.SemanticKernel.CoreSkills`:

 ```csharp
 using Microsoft.SemanticKernel.CoreSkills;